dividedbyzeroco/warp-sdk-js/readme.md

 ## Configuration

-To initialize the SDK, simply add the following configruation to the main file of your project:
+To initialize the SDK for **client-side development**, simply add the following configruation to the main file of your project:

 ```javascript
 // Require Warp